leventelist/ham_hat/README.md

 This piece hardware integrates all needed equipment in one nice hat.
 It is designed to put the RPI in a metallic box to further isolate from RF signals.

-## It contains the following features:
+It was designed using KiCad.

+## Features

  * 3A power supply with wide input voltage range: 8 to 35V
  * Ublox max8 GPS receiver for position and time synchronization